giacomorebonato/fastrat/README.md

 ## Credits

-This project has been inspired by other starter kit
+This project has been inspired by other starter kits:

 - [create-t3-app](https://github.com/t3-oss/create-t3-app)
 - [epic-stack](https://github.com/epicweb-dev/epic-stack)